humanmade/altis-cloud/docs/dashboard/import-export.md

      to a specific directory.
 Matching files will be overwritten.
 5. Click **Review Sync** and confirm to start.

 Progress is shown in real time, with each step listed as it completes.
-If a step fails, the error is surfaced inline alongside the step that failed.
+If a step fails, the error is shown inline alongside the step that failed.

 ### Sync history